DhaferAlmakhles/dhaferalmakhles.github.io/_pages/publications.md

 **Almakhles, Dhafer**, Patel, Nitish, Swain, Akshya.
 Bit-stream control system: Stability and experimental application , pages 1--6, 2013 Published in: _2013 International Conference on Applied Electronics_

 **Almakhles, Dhafer**, Patel, Nitish, Swain, Akshya.
 Conventional and hybrid bit-Stream in real-time system , pages 1--6, 2013 Published in: _2013 Proceedings of the 11th Workshop on Intelligent Solutions in Embedded Systems (WISES)_

-**Almakhles, Dhafer**, Patel, Nitish, Swain, Akshya.
-Bit-stream control system: Stability and experimental application , pages 1--6, 2013

-**Almakhles, Dhafer**, Patel, Nitish, Swain, Akshya.
-Conventional and hybrid bit-Stream in real-time system , pages 1--6, 2013

-**Almakhles, Dhafer**, Patel, Nitish, Swain, Akshya.
-A two-loop linear control utilizing $\Delta$$\Sigma$ modulator , pages 1--6, 2013

 **2012**